Angular bispectrum of matter number counts in cosmic structures: Comparison with simulation

+We are now able to compute independently the dynamical relativistic and radiation effects.
+Their sum is shown in grey line in Fig.~\ref{fig:simVSth_rela}.
+As we can see, it is smaller by a factor $\sim 5$ than what was measured in the simulations of~\cite{Montandon:2022ulz}.
+Hence, we find that numerical errors are comparable to the physical effects.
+This indicates that in the bispectrum, numerical artefacts can be as significant as the dynamical relativistic contributions.
+Note that the discrepancy decreases for the lowest redshift bin $0.55 \leq z \leq 0.65$, where the theory agrees better in the squeezed triangle plot and in the large-scale equilateral configuration.
+This can be explained by the numerical artefacts, since backscaling and gauge effects should decrease with the redshift.

-This observed discrepancy is likely due to the smoothing procedure.
-Indeed, as already mentioned, we have not included numerical effects that cause a loss of power on small scales.
-The smoothing induces a leakage of this loss of power at large scales and an overall shift of the total bispectrum.
-After smoothing with $\sigma_{\rm bin} = 2$, we can observe a constant shift for the total bispectrum at the lowest redshift due to small-scale shot noise; see Fig.~\ref{fig:smooth2}.
+Finally, as already mentioned, we have not included numerical resolution effects that cause a loss of power on small scales.
+The smoothing can induce a leakage of this loss of power at large scales and an overall shift of the total bispectrum.
+This is, in addition to resolution effects, one of the possible causes of the offset observed at low redshifts in Fig.\,\ref{fig:smooth2}.
 The relativistic effects, however, are computed by subtracting two simulations.
 The leading-order effect causing the small-scale loss of power cancels, leaving only higher-order effects that tend to a constant power.
-This has been observed in Ref.~\cite{Montandon:2022ulz} for the angular power spectrum of the number count perturbation.
-At small equilateral scales, however, as shown by the theory, the power decays.
-This situation leads to more small-scale power in the relativistic bispectrum as compared to the theory.
-We should then conclude that the smoothing should induce a global positive shift at large-scale equilateral and squeezed configurations of the simulation measurements.
-Finally, by looking at Fig.~\ref{fig:smooth2}, we can see the effect of increasing the smoothing scale $\sigma_{\rm bin}$.
-It increases the detection of the pure relativistic part of the bispectrum so that we can more clearly observe the shape.
-It then becomes clear that the shape of our analytical bispectrum is similar to the measured one, and that the discrepancy seems to increase with respect to Fig.~\ref{fig:simVSth_rela}.
-This could therefore explain the disagreement we observe in Fig.~\ref{fig:simVSth_rela}.
-Indeed, since the Newtonian and relativistic parts behave differently, the smoothing of the measured bispectrum tends to increase the relative power of relativistic versus Newtonian, hence leading to an overestimation of the contribution of the pure relativistic part in Ref.~\cite{Montandon:2022ulz}.
+This has been already observed by~\cite{Montandon:2022ulz} for the angular power spectrum of the number count perturbation.
+However, at small equilateral scales, the theoretical bispectrum decays.
+This situation could lead to more small-scale power in the relativistic bispectrum as compared to the theory.
+We conclude that the smoothing should induce a global positive shift at large-scale equilateral and squeezed configurations of the simulation measurements.
+In the second Fig.\,\ref{fig:smooth2}, we can see the effect of increasing the smoothing scale $\sigma_{\rm bin}$.
+A larger $\sigma_{\rm bin}$ improves the visibility of the pure relativistic part of the bispectrum, making its shape more evident.
+In this regime, the analytical bispectrum closely resembles the measured one, though the discrepancy compared to Fig.\,\ref{fig:simVSth_rela} becomes more pronounced.
+This could therefore explain part of the disagreement we observe in Fig.\,\ref{fig:simVSth_rela}.